 Tabbed the BIG EAST preseason pitcher of the year by both the league coaches and Collegiate Baseball magazine, Weiland is a highly projectable talent who was slotted behind only Elam on Baseball America's list of the BIG EAST's top prospects for the 2008 draft.
-Despite his dominating success as a closer, he also has the talent to pitch in the weekend rotation - as evidenced by two successful prolonged outings in the 2006 season. hard biting breaking ball make Kyle one of the top pitchers in the country this year," says Schrage.
+Despite his dominating success as a closer, he also has the talent to pitch in the weekend rotation - as evidenced by two successful prolonged outings in the 2006 season.

+rus enotuess arm action on a low-bus lastdan and hard biting breaking ball make Kyle one of the top pitchers in the country this year," says Schrage.